History’s Most Famous Codes And Ciphers

 8. Morse Code

-The International Morse Code encodes the 26 English letters A through Z, some non-English letters, the Arabic numerals and a small set of punctuation and procedural signals (prosigns).
-There is no distinction between upper and lower case letters.
-Each Morse code symbol is formed by a sequence of dots and dashes.
-The dot duration is the basic unit of time measurement in Morse code transmission.
+The International Morse Code represents the 26 English letters (A–Z), some non-English letters, Arabic numerals, and a limited set of punctuation and procedural signals (prosigns).
+There is no distinction between uppercase and lowercase letters.
+Each symbol consists of a sequence of dots and dashes, with the dot duration serving as the fundamental unit of time measurement in transmission.

 9. The Voynich Manuscript